rust-lang/rfcs/text/0000-types-team.md

 ### Compiler team

 * Assessing and implementing fixes for soundness bugs that have to do with the type system.
-* Maintaining a shared libraries that implements the Rust type/trait system and the borrow checker.
+* Maintaining shared libraries that implement the Rust type/trait system and the borrow checker.

 ### Initiatives